KelvinJPS/MyWebsite/content/blog/building-something-for-someone-you-love.md

-+++
+---
+title: Making scripts for family and friends
+Date: 2025-08-22
+draft: false
+share: true
+---

 title= "Simple small scripts for family and friends" date= 2024-10-21 draft= false
-+++

-I just build a simple program for automating the small business of my mom, it is just a telegram bot, that updates the following image, which is a SVG file.
+I just built a simple program for automating my mom's small business., It is just a telegram bot that updates the following image, which is a SVG file.

 ### Before running the program